 For selected milestones in the history of Libraries and Media Services, please see the chronological outline that has been prepared.
 This also includes the names and dates of appointment for each of the library directors and deans.

 Scope and Content

 This collection contains records produced by and about Libraries and Media Services at Kent State University.
 Included are annual reports, Deans' and Directors' files, governance and other committee records, subject files, audio-visual materials, and artifacts.
-Materials date from 1914 through 2006, but the bulk of the material dates from 1966-1997.
+The bulk of the material dates from 1966-1997.
 Material is added to this collection on a continual basis.